Succubus

-A succubus is a female demon who is described in various folklore as appearing in the dreams of male humans in order to seduce them.
-Repeated interactions between a succubus and a man will lead to sexual activity, a bond forming between them, and ultimately sexual intercourse, as she requires semen to survive.
-The establishment and perpetuation of such a relationship enables the production of a hybrid offspring known as a cambion, but at the expense of the man, whose mental and physical health will deteriorate rapidly, eventually resulting in his death if the succubus continues courting him for a protracted period.
+A succubus is a female demon who was described in various European folklore as appearing in the dreams of male humans in order to seduce them.
+Repeated interactions between a succubus and a man will lead to sexual activity.
+The establishment and perpetuation of such a relationship enables the production of a hybrid child known as a cambion, but at the expense of the man, whose mental and physical health will deteriorate rapidly, eventually resulting in his death if the succubus continues courting him for a protracted period.

-In modern representations, a succubus is often depicted as a beautiful seductress or enchantress, rather than as demonic or frightening, to attract people instead of repulsing them.
-The male counterpart to the succubus is the incubus.
+In modern representations, a succubus is often depicted as a beautiful woman seductress or charming, rather than as demonic or frightening, to attract people instead of repulsing them.
+The male counterpart of the succubus is the incubus.
 Historically, folkloric belief in succubi was motivated by distressing nighttime phenomena, chiefly wet dreams and sleep paralysis.

+In medieval Europe, union of an incubus or succubus and a human was supposed by some to result in the birth of beings half-demon and half-human children.
+Legendary magician Merlin was said to have been fathered by an incubus.